 This notice is set out in the following sections:

 - Who we are and what we do

 - What data we collect and how we use it

-- Consents and legal basis for use of your data
+- Legal basis for use of your data

 - International data transfers

 - Retaining your data